 24. Practice kayaking or paddle boarding in very special places

-If you are a lover of kayaking or paddle boarding, you are in luck, as there are increasingly more possibilities to practice these sports in the Philippines.
-Not only do they give you the opportunity to get your body moving, but thanks to them you will be able to discover beautiful places.
+If you love kayaking or paddle boarding, you are in luck, as there are more and more places where you can try these activities in the Philippines.
+Not only are they a great way to get your body moving, but they also let you discover beautiful places.

-Other cool kayak routes can be done through Port Barton, Caramoan, or the Hundred Islands.
-You will also have the opportunity to hit these sports during the Coron-El Nido Expedition, which is one of our favorite experiences.
+Other cool kayak routes can be done around Port Barton, Caramoan, or the Hundred Islands.
+You will also have the opportunity to try these activities during the Coron-El Nido Expedition, which is one of our favorite experiences.

-Yes, obviously not everything is rosy in the Philippines.
-Like all countries, this one also has bad or less beautiful things, and a skill that we have acquired in our multiple trips around the country is stretching our patience like chewing gum.
+Yes, obviously not everything is perfect in the Philippines.
+Like every country, it has its downsides too, and a skill that we have acquired on our many trips around the country is stretching our patience to its limits.

 Not everything in the Philippines is fast or easy.
-Delays in transport are frequent, the wifi connection is usually not the best (buy a SIM card instead), sometimes ATMs don’t work well, bureaucracy can be slow, food usually takes an eternity to arrive… In short, slow down, develop your patience, don’t get angry, and adapt to the Filipino rhythm as much as possible.
+Transport delays are common, the Wi-Fi connection is usually not the best (buy a SIM card instead), sometimes ATMs don’t work properly, bureaucracy can be slow, food can take forever to arrive… In short, slow down, be patient, don’t get angry, and adapt to the Filipino pace as much as possible.

-“The Philippines is overcrowded”, LIES!
-Honestly, as lovers of this country, we get very annoyed when we read these statements.
-It is impossible for an archipelago with more than 7,000 islands to be overcrowded.
-It is true that there are certain destinations that have achieved a lot of fame in recent years and that the growth of tourism has not been accompanied by appropriate infrastructure.
+“The Philippines is overcrowded.”
+Lies!
+Honestly, as people who love this country, we get very annoyed when we read these statements.
+It is impossible for an archipelago with more than 7,700 islands to be overcrowded.
+It is true that there are certain destinations that have achieved a lot of fame in recent years and that tourism growth has not always been matched by proper infrastructure.
 Alona Beach in Bohol, El Nido, or Boracay are good examples of this.
-However, it is very easy to say that a place is overcrowded when absolutely no research is done and one does not want to step a little out of their comfort zone.
+However, it is very easy to say that a place is overcrowded when you do absolutely no research and you don’t want to step even slightly outside your comfort zone.

-All these islands in the Philippines that receive more tourists have beautiful corners where you will hardly see anyone.
-Such is the case of Anda in Bohol, the places you can discover by kayak in El Nido, destinations in northern Palawan like Sibaltan or Duli Beach, or other beaches in Boracay that are not White Beach or the southern area of it itself.
-Just 45′ from El Nido there is a great place to escape for a couple of nights: Darocotan.
+Even the more touristy islands in the Philippines have beautiful spots where you’ll barely see anyone.
+That’s the case with Anda in Bohol, the places you can reach by kayak in El Nido, destinations in northern Palawan such as Sibaltan or Duli Beach, or other beaches in Boracay that are not White Beach or its southern area.
+Just 45 minutes from El Nido there is a great place to escape for a couple of nights: Darocotan.

-Furthermore, what we like to do most in the Philippines is discover new corners and that is why we keep coming back.
-Note these names if you want to feel like a castaway and see not a soul: Caramoan, Pagudpud, Cuatro Islas (Leyte), Masbate, Sibaltan, Taytay, Romblon, Sibuyan, Carabao, Balabac, Batanes, Calaguas…
+Furthermore, what we like to do most in the Philippines is discover new places and that is why we keep coming back.
+Note these names if you want to feel like a castaway and not see another soul: Caramoan, Pagudpud, Cuatro Islas (Leyte), Masbate, Sibaltan, Taytay, Romblon, Sibuyan, Carabao, Balabac, Batanes, Calaguas…

-☀️ Feel like the king of the castle in these Off the beaten track islands in the Philippines.
+☀️ Feel like you have paradise to yourself in these Off the beaten track islands in the Philippines.

 Go to remote places in the Philippines

-27. Put into practice the concept of Bahala na and stop worrying about the weather
+27. Embrace the concept of Bahala na and stop worrying about the weather

-We know, the weather in the Philippines worries you.
-That is why we wrote two articles related to the climate: When to travel to the Philippines? and Best time to travel to the Philippines.
-However, no matter what we tell you and what the weather sites indicate, no one knows what the weather is going to be like in the Philippines neither in a month, nor tomorrow, nor in an hour.
+We know the weather in the Philippines worries you.
+That is why we wrote two articles about the weather: When to travel to the Philippines? and Best time to travel to the Philippines.
+However, no matter what we tell you and what the weather websites indicate, no one knows what the weather in the Philippines will be like in a month, tomorrow, or even an hour from now.

-With such a changeable tropical climate, what we advise you to do is follow the maxim of Filipinos: bahala na or “come what may”.
+With such a changeable tropical climate, we recommend following the Filipino mindset: bahala na, or “come what may.”
 Don’t worry so much and enjoy!
 There are things to do in the Philippines even in the rain!

-On the other hand, even if you consult a weather app, whatever the season, it will tell you that it is always going to rain in the Philippines.
+Also, even if you consult a weather app, whatever the season, it will tell you that it is always going to rain in the Philippines.
 Why?
-Because even if a 5-minute shower falls, it will show that it’s raining all day.
+Because even if there’s just a 5-minute shower, it may show rain for the whole day.
 So, honestly, listen to us and don’t get discouraged.
-The usual thing is that even in the rainy season it rains a little at sunset and that’s it.
+Often, even in the rainy season, it rains a little around sunset and that’s it.

-We always say it, there is a trip to the Philippines for every type of traveler.
-From those who want to spend little and sleep in humble hostels and eat in carenderias for barely a couple of euros/dollars to those who want to treat themselves to pure luxury without breaking the bank.
-It is true that the Philippines is not the Maldives and the hotel offer is smaller, but there are breathtaking hotels perfect if you are on a honeymoon or simply feel like treating yourself.
+We always say it, there’s a Philippines trip for every type of traveler.
+From those who want to travel cheaply and sleep in simple hostels and eat in carinderias for just a few dollars to those who want to treat themselves to pure luxury without breaking the bank.
+It is true that the Philippines is not the Maldives and the hotel scene is smaller, but there are breathtaking hotels that are perfect if you are on a honeymoon or simply want to treat yourself.

 Take a look at these overwater hotels in the Philippines:

-You must be exhausted with so many things to do in the Philippines, why don’t you try doing nothing?
-If you fancy a bit of disconnection, an “all-inclusive” vibe like that of the Caribbean, you also have places to do it.
+You must be exhausted with so many things to do in the Philippines, why not try doing absolutely nothing?
+If you feel like switching off with a Caribbean-style “all-inclusive” vibe, there are places where you can do that too.

-For example, some nice little hotel facing the sea in Boracay, in Bantayan, or in Malapascua will lower your heart rate without having to worry too much.
-However, in any beachy place in the Philippines that you set your mind to, you will easily adapt to watching life go by and thinking that you could get used to it.
+For example, a lovely little seafront hotel in Boracay, Bantayan, or Malapascua will help you slow right down without having to worry too much.
+However, in almost any beachy place in the Philippines, you will easily adapt to watching life go by and thinking that you could get used to it.

 Nacpan Beach (El Nido)